 International Agreement of Indexing Societies

-Agreement between the Society of Indexers, the American Society for Indexing, the Indexing Society of Canada/Société anadienne d’indexation, the Australian and New Zealand Society of Indexers, the Association of Southern African Indexers and Bibliographers, and the China Society of Indexing and Database Management (1999, amended 2006, 2009, 2012, 2015).
+Agreement between the Society of Indexers, the American Society for Indexing, the Indexing Society of Canada/Société canadienne d’indexation, the Australian and New Zealand Society of Indexers, the Association of Southern African Indexers and Bibliographers, the China Society of Indexers, and the Association of Freelance Editors, Proofreaders and Indexers of Ireland (1999, amended 2006, 2009, 2012, 2015, 2018, 2022).

-All mention of Societies refers to the Societies listed in Schedule A. All mention of Associate groups or networks refers to those listed in Schedule B. Procedural practices regarding The Indexer, reciprocal rights among the Societies and Associate groups or networks, the Triennial International Meetings, interim international meetings, and the International Coordinator are set out in Schedules C, D, and E.
+All mention of Societies refers to the Societies listed in Schedule A. All mention of Associate groups or networks refers to those listed in Schedule B. Additional procedural practices regarding The Indexer, reciprocal rights among the Societies and Associate groups or networks, the Triennial International Meetings, interim international meetings, and the International Coordinator are set out in Schedules C, D, and E and in the ICRIS Terms of

 - This agreement between the Societies promotes the aims and objectives of the Societies and their members, and supersedes all previous affiliation agreements between the Societies.

-- The category of ‘Associate’ status will enable groups and networks that have not formed formal Societies to receive The Indexer at the preferential rate enjoyed by the indexing Societies.
+- The category of ‘Associate’ status will enable members of smaller groups and networks that have not formed Societies to enjoy the same rights as members of those Societies, including receiving The Indexer at the preferential rate enjoyed by members of the indexing Societies.

-- Each Society and Associate group or network may accept membership applications from individuals outside their own area but will refrain from actively seeking members in areas covered by other Societies.
+- Each Society and Associate group or network may accept membership applications from individuals outside their own area but will refrain from actively seeking members in areas covered by other Societies, Associate groups or networks.

-- Each Society and Associate group or network agrees to appoint an international liaison person to represent its interests on matters of international import, and to maintain open communication with the other Societies and Associates.
+- Each Society and Associate group or network will appoint an international liaison to represent its interests on matters of international import, and to maintain open communication with the other Societies and Associates.
+Collectively, these liaisons comprise the International Committee of Representatives of Indexing Societies (ICRIS), a group that has no legal persona.

-- Each Society may offer a free registration for their annual conference to an authorized representative from each of the other Societies.
+- Each Society may offer a free registration for their annual conference to an authorized representative from each of the other Societies, Associate groups and networks.

-- A review of the International Agreement will take place every third year at a Triennial International Meeting, which will take place at the annual conference of one of the Societies.
+- A review of the International Agreement will take place every third year at a Triennial International Meeting, which will normally take place in conjunction with the annual conference of one of the Societies.

 - The host of the Triennial International Meeting may offer a free registration to an authorized representative from each of the other Societies and each of the Associate groups or networks.

-- The member newsletter of each Society and Associate group or network will be made available to governing bodies of all the sister Societies and Associate groups or networks, and these bodies may make the newsletters available to their members.
+- The member newsletters of each Society and Associate group or network will be made available at no cost to the governing bodies of all the sister Societies and Associate groups or networks, and these bodies may make the newsletters available at no cost to their members.

-- The [British] Society of Indexers will be responsible for the management and publication of The Indexer on behalf of all the Societies and Associates.
+- The [British] Society of Indexers will be responsible for the management of The Indexer and for entering into any necessary contracts for its publication and despatch on behalf of all the Societies and Associates.
 The Indexer will remain the property of the [British] Society of Indexers.

 - The appointment of the editor(s) of The Indexer will remain the responsibility of the [British] Society of Indexers.